owncloud/awesome-ocis/webApps/README.md

 ## Assets of your app

-We currently support to have a cover image and screenshots for each app.
+We currently support having a cover image and screenshots for each app.

 ### Image formats